weidongxu-microsoft/work-notes/java-mgmt-sdk-migration-plan.md

 2.

-For some SDK, name could change.
+Name could change for some SDK.

 `cosmosdb -> cosmos`